BattletechModders/StrategicOperations/README.md

 `strafeMinDistanceToEnd` - float, distance from the strafing unit to the endpoint of the strafe at which the strafe is considered to be "complete" and no more targets will be attacked.

+`deploymentBeaconEquipment` - List<string>, list of component IDs that are considered "deployment beacons" to give options for the specific unit that gets deployed/strafes during combat.

 ## Spawns

 Spawns are basically what they sound like: spawning reinforcement units at the selected location.
 These units will be AI-controlled (allied).
 Exactly <i>what</i> unit gets deployed depends on a few things.